AndreaStefanh/TNcontrol/README.md

   - [ ] Add proxy support so ip address doesn't timeout

 - For the terminal interface
-  - [ ] Improve the cli and program argument parameters
   - [ ] Add support to a tui interface